Chuan-Peng-Lab/Self_Ref_Ont-Database/README.md

 # Ontology of Self-Reference in Neuroimaging

-Our ontological dataset is derived from neuroimaging studies on self-reference.
-The literature was systematically searched up to November 1, 2023, following a standard protocol.
-Compiled by two independent coders, our dataset offers standardized data on self-referential behaviors and neural responses.
-It includes CSV files detailing operational aspects in neuroimaging studies of self-referencing, BrainMap formatted data of brain regions activated by self-reference, and associated codebooks.
+This dataset, compiled up to November 1, 2023, standardizes neuroimaging data on self-referential behaviors and neural responses from 4054 participants across 117 studies.
+It reflects a broad demographic range and includes data from 15 countries.

 ## Data Description
-There were a total of 4,054 participants in the database, of which 2,406 were women, 2,993 were healthy, and 1,061 were sick.
-There are 118 articles in the database, of which 73 are in version 1 and 45 are in version 2.
+Participants include 2406 women, with ages from adolescents to the elderly, and 1061 individuals with mental health conditions like Generalized Anxiety Disorder, Major Depressive Disorder, and Schizophrenia.

 ## Version History
-**Version 3 - 2024.01.22**
-- Updated the self-referencing database (last article screening date: November 1, 2023) to include children and participants with psychiatric disorders.
-- Revised the Codebook to record disease information of the affected subjects.

-**Version 2 - 2022.11.28**
-- Updated the self-reference database for adults, excluding diseases.
+- **Version 3 (Jan 22, 2024)**: Includes adolescents and elderly, enhanced disease info in the Codebook.
-- Added meta-analysis results of normal subjects.
+- **Version 2 (Nov 28, 2022)**: Adult population focus, meta-analysis of healthy subjects.

-**Version 1 - 2022.07.25**
-- Uploaded operational definition CSV files for the self-reference database.
-- Uploaded article information CSV files for the self-reference database.
+- **Version 1 (Jul 25, 2022)**: Initial operational definitions and article information.

 ## Software Used
-- Articles were stored in Endnote and analyzed using R and Matlab R2018B (Versions 1- Version 2).
+- Used Endnote for literature storage and R and MATLAB R2018B for analysis (Versions 1-2).
-- Articles were stored in Zotero and analyzed using Matlab R2021A (Version 3).
+- Used Zotero for literature organization and MATLAB R2021A for analysis (Versions 3).

 ## Related Publication
 Sun Shutting, Wang Nan, Wen Jiahui, et al. Neuroimaging cognitive ontology dataset of self-reference [J/OL].
 China Science Data, 2023, 8(3).
-(2023-07-27).
-DOI: 10.11922/11-6035.csd.2022.0047.zh
+(2023-07-27).DOI: 10.11922/11-6035.csd.2022.0047.(https://doi.org/10.11922/11-6035.csd.2022.0047.zh)

+## Repository Structure
+### `Self_foci_raw/`
+This folder contains fMRI coordinate results extracted from each literature source included in the study.
+Each file within the folder is named after the corresponding study and formatted according to the BrainMap.
+#### Example Files
+- `Bach_2021_EurArchPsychiatryCliNeurosci.txt`: This file includes fMRI results from the study by Bach et al. (2021), published in the European Archives of Psychiatry and Clinical Neuroscience, detailing the brain regions activated during self-referential tasks.

+### `suppl_material/`
+The `suppl_material` folder is home to supplementary documents and files that support the database.
-## Data Files
+#### Included Files
+- `Self_Ref_Article_Info.csv`: Basic information on selected literature, such as author, journal, sample size.
+- `Self_Ref_Operationalization.csv`: Operational definitions of the self-referential effect in the selected literature, including experimental stimuli, design, tasks, etc.
-- "Codebook_Self_Ref_Article_Info.csv": Codebook for "Self_Ref_Article_Info.csv".
+- `Codebook_Self_Ref_Article_Info.csv`: Codebook for `Self_Ref_Article_Info.csv`.
-- "Codebook_Self_Ref_Operationalization.csv": Codebook for "Self_Ref_Operationalization.csv".
+- `Codebook_Self_Ref_Operationalization.csv`: Codebook for `Self_Ref_Operationalization.csv`.
-- "Self_Ref_Article_Info.csv": Basic information on selected literature, such as author, journal, sample size.
+- `自我参照_文章信息.csv`: Basic information on selected literature, such as author, journal, sample size.
-- "Self_Ref_Operationalization.csv": Operational definitions of the self-referential effect in the selected literature, including experimental stimuli, design, tasks, etc.
+- `自我参照_操作化定义.csv`: Operational definitions of the self-referential effect in the selected literature, including experimental stimuli, design, tasks, etc.
+- `手册_自我参照_文章信息.csv`: Codebook for `自我参照_文章信息.csv`.
+- `手册_自我参照_操作化定义.csv`: Codebook for `自我参照_操作化定义.csv`.

 ## Contact
-For inquiries, please contact:
-- Prof. Hu Chuan-Peng, email: hcp4715@hotmail.com
+- Prof. Hu Chuan-Peng (hcp4715@hotmail.com)
-- Shu-ting Sun, email: sunshuting19@163.com (Version 2)
+- Shu-ting Sun (Version 2, sunshuting19@163.com)
-- Shanshan Zhu, email: zhushanshan0717@gmail.com (Version 3)
+- Shanshan Zhu (Version 3, zhushanshan0717@gmail.com)

 ## Contribution
 1. Hu Chuan-Peng (2021.11-)